Back

 Crow's feet form where extrinsic exposure and repeated muscle activity converge on the lateral canthus.
 Each pathway compounds over time into both static and dynamic lines.

-To have beautiful, glowing skin, it all starts with what you eat.
-Studies show that antioxidant-rich foods such as coconut oil, walnuts, and strawberries can combat ageing signs such as wrinkles and fine lines.
+Good skin starts with what you eat.
+Studies suggest antioxidant-rich foods like coconut oil, walnuts, and strawberries can push back against aging signs such as wrinkles and fine lines.
 (9)

 Exfoliate

-Chemical peeling is done by placing a chemical solution on the face to remove the dead skin cells on the outer layer of the skin.
-It improves the appearance of crow’s feet wrinkles and leaves your skin healthier and younger.
+A chemical peel puts a solution on the skin to strip away the dead cells on the outer layer.
+It softens crow's feet and leaves the skin looking healthier and younger.
 (12)

 Four stages of crow's feet severity on the same female face, each shown as a portrait plus a zoom on the eye